anupsharma555/mentat/README.md

 ## Getting Started

 *(02/28/25) We are currently finalizing the data for release and will upload the raw annotation data and the processed dataset with labels shortly.
-Reasons for delay: Web scraping protection.*
+Reasons for delay: Web scraping protection.
+Files affected: All files in /eval_data/ and questions_final.csv*

 ### Repository Structure